Ana1601-code/Ana1601-code/README.md

 >.

 ##  Hobbies <img src="https://user-images.githubusercontent.com/78593368/119236113-4210a980-bb53-11eb-9ec5-a5294f1ee549.gif" height ="33" width="33">
-* I like to read self-care books and technical blogs
+* I like to read technical blogs and self-help books
 * Listening music calms me down
 * Spending time in painting and cooking works like a therapy for me